 If you are flying to different parts of the world often, you can also develop a disorder called “jet lag”, when it becomes hard for your body to adapt to a different timezone, which results in disturbed sleeping patterns.

 Not getting enough sleep is hard on your health and makes your daily functioning harder… So here’s a few things to do if you can’t sleep + there’s a bunch of helpful insomnia remedies at the bottom.

-3 Things To Do If You Regularly Can’t Sleep At Night
+3 Things To Do If You Can’t Sleep